ameyadeokule/marketing-website/README.md

 ### Tasks To Be Completed

-Think of a product name
+Think of a product name -completed
-Gather free pictures
+Gather free pictures - completed
 Create a homepage
 Create feature pages
 Create a landing page
 Add a signup form
 Create a contact page
 Add a contact form
-Add contact links to site
+Add contact links to site - completed